 Ideally, you’ll prevent chargebacks before you authorize the purchase.
 However, in some cases, a fraudulent purchase may be authorized.
 In fact, first-party fraud is virtually impossible to prevent in pre-auth because the cardholder is making the purchase.
 Even so, there are strategies that you can use to prevent a chargeback.

 • Deflection: First-party disputes can be “deflected” by tying the cardholder to their purchase with transaction and fulfillment data.
-For example, when a cardholder tells their bank they neve received an item, the merchant can deflect their claim with a delivery confirmation.
+For example, when a cardholder tells their bank they never received an item, the merchant can deflect their claim with a delivery confirmation.
 Verifi Order Insight and Ethoca Consumer Clarity enable merchants to send such data to cardholders and their issuers are the point of inquiry.

 • Chargeback Alerts: Chargeback alerts, notify merchants that a chargeback is on its way.
 The merchant can then refund the transaction first, before a chargeback takes the money and tacks on fees and penalties.
 Alerts are also offered by Verifi and Ethoca.